ayushinav/Porosity.jl/docs/src/tutorials/ad.md

 :::

 ## A bit of caution
 Please note that you would not need to compute the derivatives in most cases.
-If you are using a neural nretwork you can just plug the forward model in front of the network to train it.
+If you are using a neural network you can just plug the forward model in front of the network to train it.
 This page is to show the compatibility of the code for automatic differentiation.

-An MWE for such a model would be :
+An MWE (minimal working example) for such a model would be :

 ```julia
 using Porosity, Lux